alexzanotti/milestone_project_3/README.md

 #### HTML Validator
 This automated test type checks the HTML code for errors and warnings.
 The HTML Validator tool (validator.w3.org) checks for proper markup, syntax errors, and other issues that can cause problems with the rendering of web pages.
 It provides a detailed report of errors and warnings, allowing developers to fix them quickly.
+It was noted that due to the flask/jinja templating syntax, this causes a lot of "errors" within the validator - however this was due to the template logic itself, which is not html (causing the errors)

 #### CSS Validator
 This automated test type checks the CSS code for errors and warnings.
 The CSS Validator tool (jigsaw.w3.org/css-validator/) checks for syntax errors, compliance with CSS standards, and other issues that can cause problems with the appearance and layout of web pages.
 It provides a detailed report of errors and warnings, allowing developers to fix them quickly.